Skip Navigation

 The term "modification" may be used to describe a change in the curriculum or educational content.
 Modifications are made for individuals with disabilities who are unable to comprehend all of the content an instructor is teaching.
 For example, tasks or activities might be reduced in number and/or modified significantly for an individual with cognitive impairments that limit their ability to understand the content.

-When there are individuals with disabilities participating in a program you are conducting, it is important to modify and adapt program requirements; the activity; and/or the physical environment to meet the needs of the individuals taking part.
-Check to see if your organization has an Office of Disability Services or similar office to provide assistance with accommodations.
+When there are individuals with disabilities participating in a program, it is important to modify and adapt program requirements, the activity, and/or the physical environment to meet the needs of individuals taking part.
+The Office of Disability Services or similar office can provide assistance with accommodations.
 Other sources are included in the Information on Academic Accommodations section.

 Below are two types of program accommodations: